sblisesivdin/sblisesivdin.github.io/workbench.md

 ### Softwares that still can be used

 * **[Wikepage Opus 14 v.2008.1 (2004-2008)](http://www.wikepage.org):** It is a multi-language blog-wiki hybrid derived from Wiksis.
-It released 14 versions.
+It released 14 versions and used in more than 1000 sites.
 After transferring the development responsibilities of the software, there was no new releases.
 It is a simple and strong script.
 I personally used to built nearly 10 sites from company sites to university department sites.
 I am seeing that still (2019) it is downloaded and used as is.

 ### Softwares in active development

-* **[Aestimo 1D v.1.2 (2012-...)](http://www.aestimosolver.org):** Aestimo is a one-dimensional (1D) self-consistent Schrödinger-Poisson solver for semiconductor heterostructures.
+* **[Aestimo 1D v.2.0 (2012-...)](http://www.aestimosolver.org):** Aestimo is a one-dimensional (1D) self-consistent Schrödinger-Poisson solver for semiconductor heterostructures.
 Aestimo is started as a hobby at the beginning of 2012, and become an usable tool which can be used as a co-tool in an educational and/or scientific work.
-* **[Dehapad v.4.0 (2016-...)](https://sblisesivdin.github.io/dehapad):** Dehapad is a really very simple - light notepad application.
+* **[Dehapad v.5.0 (2016-...)](https://sblisesivdin.github.io/dehapad):** Dehapad is a really very simple - light notepad application.
 It is not for programmers or writers.
 It has a sidebar mode, encryption-decryption and some other interesting features, that you can not find in many text editors.
 It is my current "hobby".
+* **[IRIS v.1.27 (2018-...)](https://www.biarsis.com/products/iris-software):** IRIS is a spectral acquisition and analysis program that is developed specially for Biarsis Argus 1000 series spectrometers.
+I am the sole developer of this project.
+* **[MOCA v.0.72 (2019-...)](https://www.biarsis.com/):** MOCA is a software for calculating the optical absorbtion/reflection spectrum of multilayer structures.
+These multilayer structures can be stacks of metals, semiconductors and insulators.
+* **[Folder Queue Manager (FQM) (2020-...)](https://github.com/lrgresearch/Folder-Queue-Manager):** A simple software for adhoc Directory Monitoring, command executing and folder copying/moving software for small tasks.